diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ### Distribution: Agent Tiers
 **How do we scale a set of Flume agents?**
-If there is one agent running on every node producing raw data, then with the setup described so far, at any particular time each file being written to HDFS will consist entirely of the events from one node.
-It would be better if we could aggregate the events from a group of nodes in a single file, since this would result in fewer, larger files.
-Also, if needed, files can be rolled more often since they are being fed by a larger number of nodes, leading to a reduction between the time when an event is created and when it’s available for analysis.
+If there is one agent running on every node producing raw data, then with the setup described so far, at any particular time each file being written to HDFS will consist entirely of the events from one node. `It would be better if we could aggregate the events from a group of nodes in a single file, since this would result in fewer, larger files.
+Also, if needed, files can be rolled more often since they are being fed by a larger number of nodes, leading to a reduction between the time when an event is created and when it’s available for analysis`.

 ![hadoop_flume_tier_img_1]
 **Figure 14-3.
 Using a second agent tier to aggregate Flume events from the first tier**